Skip to main content

 Here are some things that have really happened to me:

-• Key Change I: I'm happily playing in F, but my right hand decides to play in F harmonic minor and starts flatting every E and A (and raising the B) while my left hand plays merrily along in F. And my brain thinks, "Something is wrong.
+• Key Change: I'm happily playing in F, but my right hand decides to play in F harmonic minor and starts flatting every A and D (and raising the E-flat to a natural) while my left hand plays merrily along in F. All while people are singing to my accompaniment.
+And my brain thinks, "Something is wrong.
 What's wrong?"
 And because my brain has vacated the premises, I have no idea what's wrong.

 • Lost and Panicked: Or I'll be comfortably playing from the music when I realize I have no idea where I am.
 I freeze up and, as people continue to sing a capella, I madly try to find my place and can't.
 Once the choir director had to come down to the piano and point to where I needed to be.
 It didn't matter, though, because it was like I'd forgotten to read music, and they finished a capella.
 I managed to play the final chord, but it was the wrong chord (probably an E when it should have been an E-flat), and the whole church laughed.
 I laughed along with them, but I know my face was purple with embarrassment, and I couldn't get out of there soon enough.